bengler/checkpoint/README.md

     $ rake db:test:prepare

 This creates the postgreSQL user for the project.
 Notice how we're giving the user not only superpowers, but the ability to create databases.
 This is for automated testing purposes.

+### Add domains and realms

+The application comes with a default development realm `pebbles` (domain: `pebbles.dev`).

+You can add domains to this using the `checkpoint` executable:

+    $ bin/checkpoint add_domain rocks.dev --realm pebbles

+If you need your own realm use `create`:

+    $ bin/checkpoint create pets --title "Animal Farm" --domain hamsters.dev